kebuy/BerneseHector/README.md

 # BerneseHector
 It is just a collection of python scripts which connects Bernese and Hector

---- It is still being developed
+#  --- It is still being developed although you can still use all the scripts